chexxor/purescript-documentation-discussion/03-Purpose-and-Principles/Documentation-Principles.md

 # Documentation Principles

+These principles are intended to serve as the basic rules used when making judgements about the correctness of the documentation produced by this project.
+They are intended to serve a similar role of [axioms](https://en.wikipedia.org/wiki/Axiom) in a mathematics discipline.

 These principles are not set in stone -- if you'd like clarification, qualification, addition, removal, or changes to these principles, open an issue to discuss.

 ## Terms